 This rail lines eventual acquisition by the Erie Railroad gives way to the Erie Lackawanna merger, Conrail, and the line's current use by NJ Transit.

-With over 100 pages of text supplemented by a plethora of historic Black-and-White and Color photographs and reproduced documents, this is the definitive story of rail service along a scenic New Jersey route.
+With over 100 pages of text supplemented by a plethora of historic B&W and Color photographs and reproduced documents, this is the definitive story of rail service along a scenic New Jersey route.

-Softcover, 164 pages, standard portrait format 8 x 10 in., Black-and-White photographs (early and later years), Color photographs, some reproductions of stock certificates, correspondence, etc.
+Softcover, 164 pages, standard portrait format 8 x 10 in., B&W photographs (early and later years), Color photographs, some reproductions of stock certificates, correspondence, etc.